Don’t Go It Alone: Why You Need a Criminal Defense Attorney

 Consider how responsive they are to your questions and whether they seem dedicated to keeping you informed throughout your case.
 Reliable communication is critical during a legal process.
 While it’s important to find an attorney within your budget, don’t choose solely based on cost.
 Ask if the attorney offers payment plans or financing options if you’re concerned about upfront costs.

 After meeting with potential attorneys, trust your instincts and choose the attorney who is best suited for your case, considering their experience, communication, compatibility, and cost.
-With more than two decades of legal experience, the attorneys at Mary Beth Harrell Law Firm have dedicated their practice to protecting Texans accused of criminal offenses.
+With more than two decades of legal experience, the attorneys at Mary Beth Harrell Criminal Defense and DWI Lawyers have dedicated their practice to protecting Texans accused of criminal offenses.
 If you are looking for experienced criminal defense representation in Central Texas, call us or fill out our contact form to schedule your free initial case evaluation today.
 We offer payment plans and discounts.